 Words of gratitude flow freely at the Respite Care Ministry.
 Program assistants are trained to use "phrases like, 'I appreciate you helping today, George.
 I'm really thankful that you could help me with Ed,'" Johnston says.
 "All through the day we're thanking them for their effort to help someone besides themselves."

 Everyone attending the Respite Care Ministry is there to serve.
-Johnston asks doctors who recommend the program, to invite their patients to “volunteer” with the Respite Care Ministry.
-All attendees are designated volunteers and wear the same name tag.
+Johnston asks doctors who recommend the program, to invite their patients to "volunteer" with the Respite Care Ministry.

 "There is no differentiation between volunteers and participants," Johnston reports.
 "We are all in it together."